steffenheyne/UCSC_trackHub_generator/README.md

-# UCSC_trackHub_generator
+# UCSC trackHub generator

+python script to creates a UCSC trackhub configuration from local directory structure

-script that parses a local directory structure and maps this to a UCSC trackDb.txt config
+It parses a local directory structure and maps this to a UCSC trackDb.txt config

 Author: Steffen Heyne, MPI-IE Freiburg, Germany